Consult with Our Firm About Paternity and South Carolina Paternity Law.

 If a couple is married at the time of a child’s birth, then the husband is the legal father and his name will be placed on the birth certificate.
 If the husband is not the child’s biological father, then specific steps must be taken to have the child’s biological father listed on the child’s birth certificate.

 When a child’s parents are not married, voluntary paternity is established when the parents agree that the child is the father’s.
+South Carolina paternity laws allow for fathers to make voluntary acknowledgment of paternity.
 This is obviously the simplest method for establishing paternity, but sometimes either the mother or father dispute the claim of paternity.

 In the event of a dispute, a petition to establish paternity can be filed either with the Department of Social Services or through legal action in South Carolina Family Court.
 A DNA test is frequently required and used as the primary method to establish paternity.
 South Carolina paternity law allows either the mother or father to file the petition or court case to seek a determination of paternity.